Police find missing North Yorkshire girl Willow Watkinson, three, last seen when put to bed at Northallerton home

 Police in North Yorkshire have found a three-year-old who was reported missing from her home this morning.

-North Yorkshire Police said earlier that three-year-old Willow Watkinson had disappeared from her home in Swain Court, Northallerton.
+North Yorkshire Police said three-year-old Willow Watkinson had disappeared from her home in Swain Court, Northallerton.

 Also in news: NHS could be ‘auctioned off to the highest bidder’ after Brexit, the BMA warns